ne1s0n/legpipe2/README.md

 	- [optional?]
 Select SNPs based on parental scores (only applies to some mapping populations)
 	- [optional?]
 Remove cosegregating SNP markers
 - move all cmd invocation from string to array format so to sanitize spaces
-- mode all parameter interpolation in their respective modules
+- move all parameter interpolation in their respective modules
+- remove Shell=True from subprocess.run invocation